Point Lookout: a free weekly publication of Chaco Canyon Consulting

 When the leaders of an organization deftly use "spin" to mitigate the organizational impact of bad news, either internally or externally, they model that pattern for everyone else.
 People learn to see what is not there, and to not see what is there.
 These skills are essential to organizations that harbor elephants.

 The items in both parts of this catalog are merely indicators of the possibility of elephants roaming about.
 Noticing them once in a while isn't proof of elephants, but the more frequently the indicators do occur, the stronger the possibility of elephants.
-First in this series Go to top Top Next issue: This Is the Only Job Next Issue
+Stalking the Elephant in the Room: I First issue in this series Go to top Top Next issue: This Is the Only Job Next Issue

 303 Secrets of Workplace PoliticsIs every other day a tense, anxious, angry misery as you watch people around you, who couldn't even think their way through a game of Jacks, win at workplace politics and steal the credit and glory for just about everyone's best work including yours?
 Read 303 Secrets of Workplace Politics, filled with tips and techniques for succeeding in workplace politics.
 More info